|Fee||Full-Time Student *|

 The Student Activity Fee is used for on- and off-campus activities governed by the Student Government Association (SGA).
 SGA manages and allocates expenditures for clubs, organizations, fitness centers, speakers and special cultural, educational or social events.

 The Technology Fee funds a variety of technology networking and access services for students including e-mail accounts, computer labs, Internet access and technical support.
 All students pay the Technology Fee, except for study abroad students from other SUNY schools who have paid this fee at their home campus.

 The Intercollegiate Athletics Fee funds intercollegiate athletics opportunities and is managed by the College Intercollegiate Athletics Board.
 NCAA regulations require this fund to be kept separately from Student Activities Fee.

 The Student Health Services Fee provides various health services to students such as allergy shots, health and physical examinations, physician examinations and referrals, and various other services and educational programs.
-This fee may be waived ONLY for students on student teaching or internship assignments with field placements greater than 100 miles from campus and for most "on line" courses.
-All waiver requests must be made in writing to the Student Accounts Office and be received by October 1 for fall semesters, March 1 for spring semesters, and June 1 summer sessions.
+This fee may be waived ONLY for students on student teaching or internship assignments with field placements greater than 100 miles from campus.
+All waiver requests must be made in writing to the Student Accounts Office and be received by October 1 for fall semesters, March 1 for spring semesters, and June 1 for summer sessions.